Alex & Eve: Multiculturalism

 Alex Lykos stated that his goal was to "encourage tolerance, understanding and compromise", specifically covering migration and refugee issues.
 The Daily Telegraph identified the comedic play as "exploring Australian multicultural issues bound to draw crowds."
 Peter Andrikidis gave greater significance in his directing style, through his use of pace to establish the idea of "controlled chaos" with the multiple cultures in the film, reflecting Australia's current populated areas.

 Lykos influenced casting choices due to the importance of inclusion of CALD actors, being culturally and linguistically diverse populations, to reflect multiculturalism and "diversity in modern Australia."

 Casting

-Film

 The casting period for the film took over six months in 2014, headed by Anousha Zarkesh.
 The director of the film, Peter Andrikidis, as well as the producer of the film, Murray Fahey, wanted to ensure the cast accurately reflected multiculturalist Australia.

 Soundtrack

 The film was scored by "composer and music supervisor", Steve Peach, "featur(ing) (his) playing the bouzouki and the oud", with Alex & Eve being his first feature film.
 The music incorporates elements of both Greek and Lebanese instruments and time signatures.